Jess VanderWier

 For example: When my 3-year-old daughter has a 2-hour nap at daycare, she won’t be tired enough to go to bed at 7 p.m.
 But, on the days when we skip her nap, she’s exhausted and ready to go to bed by 6 p.m.

-Signs That Your Child is Overtired
+Signs That Your Child Is Overtired

 Too much sleep pressure is a common cause of sleep struggles.
 Overtiredness can result from:

-- Skipping or missing a nap
+- Skipping or missing a nap.

-- Dropping a nap too soon (not enough daytime sleep)
+- Dropping a nap too soon (not enough daytime sleep).

-- Wake windows are too long (refer to the table above)
+- Wake windows are too long (refer to the table above).

-When children awake longer than they can tolerate, their bodies release stress hormones to overpower sleep pressure.
+When children are awake longer than they can tolerate, their bodies release stress hormones to overpower sleep pressure.
 This is the body’s response to overtiredness.
 This is often referred to as a “second wind.”

 These are signs that your child might be overtired: